Why Vacancies Are Up and Tourism Is Slower in Orlando This Year

 Vacation rental owners are being hit on all sides.
 While bookings are down, the costs of operating and maintaining a vacation home have gone up dramatically.
 Here’s where many are feeling the pinch:

 All these added expenses can erode the profitability of your vacation home, even when it has all the popular weeks booked.
-When occupancy dips—as it has in 2025—the financial strain becomes even more pronounced.
+When occupancy dips, the financial strain becomes even more pronounced.

 Vacation Rental Owners Are Feeling the Pressure